min2ha/ukwa-site/content/target/15706/index.en.md

   "start_date": "2015-01-08T00:00:00Z"
 }

-# British Society for Paediatric Dermatology (BSPD), The

 <p>The British Society for Paediatric Dermatology (BSPD) is an affiliated group of the British Association of Dermatologists and is the specifically dedicated to the Paediatric Dermatology.</p>